kartoza/miniSASS/docs/src/administrator/django-admin.md

 All of the tables on the administration site follow similar structures and as such can be managed in similar ways.

+### Managing Tables on the Administration Site

+All tables on the administration site adhere to a consistent structure, facilitating uniform management procedures.
+The following points outline the general approach for adding, editing, and deleting records across various tables:

 ### Adding Tables

+- To add a new record, locate the `Add <table name>` button typically available on the respective table page.
+- Click on the button to initiate the creation of a new entry.
+- Follow the prompts or fill in the required fields in the form that opens.
+- Submit the form to add the new record to the table.

 ### Editing Tables

+- For editing existing records, clicking on the name of the record will open a change record page, allowing the administrators to view or edit the record.
+- Update the necessary information or fields as required.
+- Save the changes to update the record.

 ### Delete Record of Tables

+To delete a record, administrators can follow these steps using the action dropdown:

+**Select Record:**
+- Checkmark the checkbox available in front of the specific record that needs deletion.

+**Open Action Dropdown:**
+- Locate the action dropdown, often positioned near the table header or the selected record.

+**Choose Delete Option:**
+- Open the dropdown menu and select the `Delete` option.

+**Initiate Deletion:**
+- After selecting the delete option, click the `Go` button to initiate the deletion process.

+To delete a record, administrators can utilise the following steps from the change page:

+**Navigate to the Change Page:**
+- Access the change page of the specific record that needs deletion by clicking on the record name.

+**Locate Delete Button:**
+On the change page, find the `Delete` button.

+**Initiate Deletion:**
+- Click the `Delete` button to initiate the deletion process for the record.

+### Usage Tips

+- Ensure accuracy when adding or editing records by double-checking the entered information.
+- Exercise caution when deleting records, as this action is typically irreversible.
+- Follow any specific guidelines or procedures outlined in the system documentation for individual tables.

+### Additional Notes

+- Consistent table structures streamline the process of managing data on the administration site.
+- Users familiar with one table's management procedures can easily adapt to others with similar structures.
+- Refer to the system documentation for any unique features or requirements specific to individual tables.
+- By adhering to these general guidelines, administrators can effectively manage tables on the administration site, maintaining data accuracy and system efficiency.